krober10nd/SeismicMesh/README.rst

 SeismicMesh_: Mesh generation for Seismology in Python
 ==============================================
 2D/3D triangular meshing for a slab of Earth based on modifications to the DistMesh_ algorithm.
-SeismicMesh is distributed under the BSD 2-Clause.
+SeismicMesh is distributed under GPL3.

 .. _SeismicMesh: https://github.com/krober10nd/SeismicMesh
 .. _DistMesh: http://persson.berkeley.edu/distmesh/